Average of13%

 Beekeeper and Soy Farmer

 “We never had any problems on our property and always thought that the two activities go well together.
 But most farmers and beekeepers are more hesitant.
 The farmers think it’s simply more work to adopt practices that are favorable to bees and the beekeepers are afraid of bee mortality if they put their apiaries too close to soybean fields,” she says.
-“The Embrapa study proved us right and has been a major step to change this.
+“The Embrapa project proved us right and has been a major step to change this.
 Hopefully the word will spread, and more soybean farmers and beekeepers will benefit from these insights.”

 “It creates a win-win situation – and benefits the planet.”